 - Mix it with your hands until a dough forms.

-- Bake at 250 degrees for 2 hours.
+- Bake at 250 degrees Fahrenheit for 2 hours.

 - Transfer the baked treats to a wire rack to cool.

-Note that instead of using candy molds, you can roll out the dough and use cookie cutters to cut the dough.
+Note that instead of using molds, you can roll out the dough and use cookie cutters to cut the dough.

-How to Store Baked Dog Treats
+How to Store the Treats and How Long They Last

-Can you eat dog treats?
+Can people eat these dog treats?

 More Homemade Dog Treat Recipes